 The SPP filed on June 15, 2005, Docket No. ER05-1118, to create a real-time, offer-based imbalance energy market which will require cash settlements for over or under generation.
 Market participants, including OG&E, will be required to submit resource plans and can submit offer curves for each resource available for dispatch.
 In addition, the filing contains provisions allowing the SPP to order certain dispatching of generating units and a market monitoring plan which provides a clear set of rules, the potential consequences if the rules are violated and the areas in which an independent market monitor will examine and report.
 On September 19, 2005, the FERC rejected the June 15, 2005 filing; however, the FERC provided guidance for the SPP's follow-up filing.
 On January 4, 2006, the SPP filed its follow-up filing in Docket No. ER06-451 by submitting tariff revisions to incorporate imbalance energy market and market monitoring procedures.
 On March 20, 2006, the FERC issued an order on the proposed tariff revisions which conditionally accepted a portion of the filing and suspended and rejected other portions of the filing.
-As a result, the scheduled implementation date of the imbalance energy market has been delayed from May 1, 2006 to October 1, 2006.
+As a result, the scheduled implementation date of the imbalance energy market was delayed from May 1, 2006 to no earlier than October 1, 2006.
+The SPP made two compliance filings consistent with the March 20, 2006 FERC order, and continues to work on other issues as directed by the FERC.
+On July 25, 2006, the SPP Board of Directors voted to implement the imbalance energy market on November 1, 2006 pending a certification of readiness by the SPP to the FERC on October 1, 2006.
 OG&E expects minimal additional costs related to market systems implementation due to the delay in the effective date of the imbalance energy market.